Abibubble/ms3-the-bar-blade/TESTING.md

     * All tested and working correctly.

 ### Further Testing
-* The website was tested on Google Chrome, Firefox, Microsoft Edge, Safari and Samsung Internet browsers.
+* The website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge, Safari and Samsung Internet browsers.
 * Testing was not done on Internet Explorer due to it being depreciated in favour of Microsoft Edge.
 * The website was viewed on a variety of devices, including:
     * Custom built desktop PC, running Windows 10